About Togo

 - Promote activities for boys and girls inside and outside the classroom

-- Contribute to the professional development of teachers through training on interactive and participatory teaching methods that support the creation of student friendly schools
+- Contribute to the professional development of teachers through training on interactive and participatory teaching methods.

-In partnership with the Ministry of Agriculture, Livestock and Rural Development, Peace Corps works to extend sustainable agricultural technologies and practices to families and communities, promoting improved agricultural practices for food security.
+In partnership with the Ministry, Peace Corps works to promote sustainable agricultural techniques and practices to families and communities in order to improve food security and nutrition.

-Ministry of Health, Public Hygiene, and Access to Universal Care
+Ministry of Health, Public Hygiene, Universal Health Coverage Access and Insurance

 ICAT (Institut de Conseil et d'Appui Technique)

-ICAT is the government technical partner for the Agriculture program, with whom the Volunteers collaborate to fulfill their missions in communities.
+ICAT is the Togolese government agricultural extension agency and a Peace Corps partner with whom Agriculture Volunteers collaborate to fulfill their mission at the community level.

 ANVT (Agence Nationale du Volontariat au Togo)